UCLA-Creative-Labs/cl-rfcs/text/0007-weekly-inspo.md

 We can accomplish search using `Next.js` built in API system.
 Here is an [example](https://medium.com/@matswainson/building-a-search-component-for-your-next-js-markdown-blog-9e75e0e7d210https://medium.com/@matswainson/building-a-search-component-for-your-next-js-markdown-blog-9e75e0e7d210) search system using `Next.js`.

-### Change Log

-It would be nice to keep track of a `CHANGE_LOG` to see the week by week updates that happen to the respository.
-The functionality for this is mostly internal, and can serve as a method to expose newer board members to industry practices!
-We would most likely have a `GitHub` action that runs at the time of dev team meeting each week, that would automatically create a pull request to update the `CHANGE_LOG`.

 ## What are the requirements for this project?

 `xplr` will require developing in `Next.js`, writing GitHub Actions, building linters,